cdalar/cdalar/README.md

 <i>❝All Computers Wait At The Same Speed❞</i>
 <!--ENDS_HERE_QUOTE_README-->

-Hi, I'm [Cemal Y. Dalar](https://linkedin.com/in/cemaldalar), a Cloud Architect / Software Engineer 🚀 from Amsterdam
+Hi, I'm [Cemal Y. Dalar](https://linkedin.com/in/cemaldalar), a Jack of All Trades Person from Amsterdam.
+Was co-founder/CTO of [gittigidiyor](https://www.gittigidiyor.com/).
+Love taking care of things related to AWS, Kubernetes, DevOps and golang.

 ### :octocat: Github Statistics
 <p align="left">